 D is for Digital Connections.
 The toolkit describes resources that assist students in building online clubs, groups and meetings online.

-D is for dinner.
-By now, you’ve made your decisions about meal plans for both on-campus living and commuters only to learn that Toronto has an amazing food culture.
+D is also for dinner.
+By now, you’ve made your decisions about meal plans for both on-campus living and commuters.
+You’ve also probably learned that Toronto has an amazing food culture.
 There is also the Trinity Food Systems Lab that partners with other community and university-based organizations to grow and distribute food on campus.
 The lab is part of Trinity’s sustainability action plan.

 E is also for the Economics Study Centre, the department’s drop-in peer tutoring services located on the first floor of Gluskin and staffed by upper-year students who aced ECO101 and 102.